GuidanceMantras/GuidanceMantras/README.md

 - Trust me, most of the Indians living in developed countries came in early 1990's, 2000s and 2010s
 - For your future sake and parents sake, stay away from higher education.
 - If you get the chance for Job directly from foreign companies, take it. do not go for studies
+- Indians always think that grass is greener on the other side

 ### Agreements and Contracts
 - Read the entire agreements first and understand it properly before signing it